Hiking and Biking

 Natural Chimneys has over 2.5 miles of combined hiking and biking trails.
 Approximately one (1) mile of this trail system is level and considered easy for both walking and biking.
 This trail meanders along the borders of the park, in and out of hardwood stands.
 The park borders the North River, giving the hiker a cool and refreshing walk beside calm waters when the river is running.
 Unfortunately, the river retreats underground at times in the summer due to low levels.

 The remainder of the trails is on steep hills and ridges, and is of medium difficulty.
-There are overlooks giving a peek back down into the valley below and displaying the unimpeded western view from the top of the Natural Chimneys themselves.
+There are overlooks giving a peek back down into the valley below and displaying the unimpeded western view from behind the Natural Chimneys themselves.
 At this time these trails are suitable for hikers and advanced mountain bikers only.

 With approximately ¾ mile of frontage on the North River, native trout waters, the park offers very easily accessible fishing holes.
 A license, issued by the State of Virginia, is required to fish and all state regulations and limits are applicable.
-Throughout the fall, winter, and spring, the river is stocked with trout by the Virginia Department of Game and Inland Fisheries.
+Throughout the fall, winter, and spring, the river is stocked with trout by the Virginia Department of Game and Inland Fisheries, requiring a Trout License from October 1-June 15.
 Please check their website here regarding interest you may have in the stocking schedules.

 Basketball and Volleyball

-A half court, hard-surfaced basketball court is located in the front activity filed of the park just west of the swimming pool.
+A half court, hard-surfaced basketball court is located in the front activity field of the park just west of the swimming pool.
 This court is available for general use during park hours.

-A grass-surface volleyball court is located in the activity/rec field of the campground and available to all campers.
-A second volleyball court is located between Shelter #1 and Shelter #2 and is first available to rentals and then to any general use during park hours.
+A grass-surface volleyball court is located between Shelter #2 and Shelter #3 and is first available to rentals and then to any general use during park hours.

 Balls are not provided by the park, or any other equipment in addition to posts, rims and nets.